Buying at Auction

 Arrange your finance

 Buyers will need to pay a 10% deposit upon the fall of the gavel at the auction.
 The remaining monies must then be paid in full, usually within the next 28 days.
 If you need to obtain a mortgage it is important that you receive an offer from your lender in principle before the auction day.
 Most building societies and banks will wish to instruct a surveyor to prepare a valuation report before making you a mortgage offer, so it is advisable to make your mortgage application as soon as possible.
-Countrywide Property Auctions has teamed up with MS Lending to give you access to quick finance. .
+Countrywide Property Auctions has teamed up with Inhale Capital to give you access to quick finance. .
 For more information please click here.

 Read the legal documents